-PRIVATE STABLE - The keeping of horses and/or ponies for the personal use and enjoyment of the residents of the lot and which does not involve any profit-making activity.
+PRIVATE STABLE - The keeping of horses and/or ponies for the personal use and enjoyment of the residents of the lot, not involving any profit-making activity.

-PRIVATE STREET - A street, including the entire private right-of-way, which is privately owned and maintained and which is intended for private rather than public use.
+PRIVATE STREET - A street, including the entire private right-of-way, which is privately owned and maintained and which is intended for private, rather than public use.